25 Swim Terms for Success

 - Cap: A cap is a silicone, latex, or lycra material that covers the head to help increase efficiency in the water and reduce drag.
 Swim caps can keep hair out of a swimmer’s face and can help prevent chlorine damage to hair.
 Caps can be used by male or female swimmers.

-- Goggles: Goggles are a piece of equipment that goes over the eyes to help swimmers see clearer underwater and help keep chlorine from irritating their eyes
+- Goggles: Goggles are a piece of equipment that goes over the eyes to help swimmers see better underwater and help keep chlorine from irritating their eyes

 - Kickboard: A piece of swim equipment made of foam or hard plastic that floats on the water’s surface and is used for kick and drill sets.
 Kickboards can be used by any age or swim ability.